From BR Bullpen

 In the last month of the 1991 season, Scott began coaching first base for the Bisons, opening a new career path.
 He then joined with Trent Jewett as a manager in the instructial league from September to November.
 Jewett and Little were both hired by the Pirates as minor league managers for 1992 and Scott would serve over a decade managing in the minors.
 Little spent 2001 as a coach for the Altoona Curve, then moved to the Los Angeles Dodgers organization as a minor league manager.
 He spent 2006 as the Washington Nationals Minor League Coordinator and in 2007 took over as skipper of the Washington Nationals AA club, the Harrisburg Senators.
 After the 2007 season, Little was named manager of the Frisco RoughRiders, a role he held for two years.

-After his managerial career, he scouted for the Dodgers, signing Scott Schebler.
+After his managerial career, Little scouted for the Dodgers, signing Scott Schebler.
+Moving to the Colorado Rockies' organization, he returned to the field as hitting coach for the Boise Hawks in 2016.

 Sources: 1985, 1989 and 1991 Baseball Guides, 1986-1987 Baseball America Statistics Reports, 1988-1992 Baseball Almanacs, 1992 Pittsburgh Press Minor League Spotlight article "Little manages to stay with game he loves" by Ken Mrazik